pallets/click/docs/options.rst

 Multi Value Options
 -------------------

-To make an option take multiple values, pass the kwarg ``nargs``.
+To make an option take multiple values, pass in ``nargs``.
 Note only a fixed number of arguments is supported.
 The values are passed to the underlying function as a tuple.

 .. click:example::